turbopasi/nedboose/README.md

 # NeDBoose

-Ein minimalistischer Mongoose-ähnlicher Wrapper für `@seald-io/nedb` in Vanilla Node.js.
+A minimal Mongoose-like wrapper for `@seald-io/nedb` in vanilla Node.js.

 ## Dependencies